.

 Though I'd imagine she'd probably be successful seducing about 99.9% of the heterosexual male population, Syrene makes the mistake of going after Mr. PG Rating himself.
 He swiftly rebuffs her advances and tells her he'll only put out if it's with someone he loves.
 No bother, Syrene isn't called Syrene for nothing.
 She uses her synchronized swimming mating dance and patented call to entrance and then mate with Vic under the sea in one of the most awkward scenes I've ever laid my poor eyes upon.
 Makes one wonder why she didn't just do that in the first place instead of asking.
 Maybe she has a humiliation fetish.
 I also have to wonder what was going through Mr. Wayne's mind thinking that appearing in an R-rated film would somehow project a worse public image than getting raped by a mermaid in a PG-rated film.

 I usually enjoy lost world and trapped-on-an-island movies, but this (which is based on a story by the usually decent Stephanie Rothman) never amounted to much of anything.
-There's very little plot and even less little action, just lots of wasted time with endless scenes of swimming and pearl diving.
+There's very little plot and even less action, but lots of wasted time with endless scenes of swimming and pearl diving.
 A large chunk of the higher-than-usual budget reportedly went toward filming the underwater scenes... and boy did they get their money's worth!
 What they didn't take into consideration is that absolutely no one wants to watch a movie where half the screen time is set aside for people gathering up clam shells from the ocean floor.

 Director Romero's filmography contains loads of sleazy horror, action and exploitation flicks that were profitable in their day, so watching him try yet fail to restrain himself here is actually pretty amusing.
 Even though there's no nudity or explicit gore, the man just can't help himself when it comes to sneaking in trashy stuff!
 There are real chickens dying in cockfights, hookers, massage parlor girls, illegal gambling dens, a long catfight, beaten-up cops, terrible pick-up lines and double-entendres, a baby goat getting tossed into a piranha pond where a person will later die a bloody death and the camera practically staying glued to the female star's (admittedly very nice) ass during most of her scenes.
 Hey, it's a hard habit to break, baby!